cryptoshrimpi/monerod-js/README.md

 ```

 ## Beer
-Thanks in advance if you wanna tip me with a beer :-)
+It is highly appreciated if you want to tip me with a beer.

 Monero: ```4ATwquCmjnUTuDcF2Yce4YMLexuyFMKF96W7gEA6QU8S5pffgFDi9i29R8yyvHq1MzBVNVXZXUuEtdqpgVRC2hTc7Vtuahu```